Thursday, 15 February 2024

 The low stone walls and earthen banks of a post-medieval township were recently discovered in Glen Brittle Forest on the Isle of Skye during an environmental check ahead of harvest...

 This long-established forest is an attractive mix of conifers and broadleaved woodland.
-It’s a great place for a walk or cycle, and you can get here straight from town along the West Fife Cycle Way.
+It’s a great place for a walk, and you can get here straight from town along the West Fife Cycle Way.
 Come in May to see the haze of bluebells along Pitfirrane Dean burn.

 Do take care when exploring the 4 ½ miles of trails here, as there are some uneven surfaces and very steep slopes.

 There are places to eat and public toilets in Dunfermline.